J & J Sportfishing Charters

 Species You'll Want to Hook

-Pink Salmon: Also known as "humpies" due to the distinctive hump males develop during spawning, pink salmon are the smallest of Pacific salmon species found in Lake Ontario.
-Don't let their size fool you, though – what they lack in weight, they make up for in numbers and fight.
-These feisty fish typically run 2-5 pounds and are known for their acrobatic leaps and quick runs.
-Pinks have a two-year life cycle, so we see strong runs every other year, usually peaking in late August to September.
-They're great fun on light tackle and perfect for anglers looking to rack up numbers or introduce kids to the thrill of salmon fishing.
+Pink Salmon: Also known as "humpies" due to the distinctive hump males develop during spawning season, pink salmon are the smallest of Pacific salmon species found in Lake Ontario.
+What they lack in size, they make up for in numbers and fighting spirit.
+Pinks typically run 2-5 pounds and are known for their acrobatic leaps and quick runs.
+They're a blast on light tackle and often travel in schools, so when you find them, get ready for fast action!

 Time to Book Your Spot